alexaibio/teaching_content/Transformers/attention.md

 ## Self - Attention
-Self-Attention is exactly mechanism to correct embeddings depending on a particular phrase, i.e to account to context of where the word is used.
-As a result we wil have a better embedding, and thus be better at the downstream tasks.
+Self-Attention is exactly mechanism to correct embeddings depending on a particular phrase context, i.e to account to context of where the word is used.
+As a result we wil have a embedding better reflecting the real meaning (apple phone vs apple fruit), and thus be better at the downstream tasks.

-It is actually very similar to a way how we as human understand words in our natural language, we have many word which have the same spelling but completelly different meaning.
+It is actually very similar to a way how we as human understand words in natural language, we have many word which have the same spelling but completelly different meaning and easily understand them right based on context .

-What self attention does is it substitutes each word's initial embedding vector in a given phrase to a sum of all words embeddings weithed by a special coeffisient (attention), like that
+We can schematically depict self-attention as follows.
+Basically, we substitute our input embeddings X with adjusted embeddings Y.
+New embeddings are derived from initial by summinng them with all the other embeddings but weithed by an "attention" coefficient.

+Attention is basically nothing more then a similarity between word in question and every other word.

 ![What attention does](img/attention_intro.png)